rekha-balan/azure-docs-test2-pr.nl-NL/articles/dns/dns-operations-recordsets.md

 If your new record has the same name and type as an existing record, you need to [add it to the existing record set](#add-a-record-to-an-existing-record-set).
 If your new record has a different name and type to all existing records, you need to create a new record set.

-### <a name="create-a-records-in-a-new-record-set"></a>Create A records in a new record set
+### <a name="create-a-records-in-a-new-record-set"></a>Create 'A' records in a new record set

 You create record sets by using the `New-AzureRmDnsRecordSet` cmdlet.
 When creating a record set, you need to specify the record set name, the zone, the time to live (TTL), the record type, and the records to be created.

 The parameters for adding records to a record set vary depending on the type of the record set.
 For example, when using a record set of type 'A', you need to specify the IP address using the parameter `-IPv4Address`.
 Other parameters are used for other record types.
 See [Additional record type examples](#additional-record-type-examples) for details.

 The following example creates a record set with the relative name 'www' in the DNS Zone 'contoso.com'.
 The fully-qualified name of the record set is 'www.contoso.com'.
-The record type is 'A, and the TTL is 3600 seconds.
+The record type is 'A', and the TTL is 3600 seconds.
 The record set contains a single record, with IP address '1.2.3.4'.

 ```powershell
 New-AzureRmDnsRecordSet -Name "www" -RecordType A -ZoneName "contoso.com" -ResourceGroupName "MyResourceGroup" -Ttl 3600 -DnsRecords (New-AzureRmDnsRecordConfig -IPv4Address "1.2.3.4")
 ```

-To create a record set at the 'apex' of a zone (in this case, 'contoso.com'), use the record set name '@' (excluding quotation marks):
+To create a record set at the 'apex' of a zone (in this case, 'contoso.com'), use the record set name '\@' (excluding quotation marks):

 ```powershell
 New-AzureRmDnsRecordSet -Name "@" -RecordType A -ZoneName "contoso.com" -ResourceGroupName "MyResourceGroup" -Ttl 3600 -DnsRecords (New-AzureRmDnsRecordConfig -IPv4Address "1.2.3.4")